-- Parameter 1: Test/training data v, to be fed into the tree - Parameter 2: Forest size T - Parameter 3: Individual tree depth D - Parameter 4: The randomness parameter Π that controls the parameters that optimize each split node in a tree - Parameter 5: The data selection criteria θ , that determines how each weak learner is built
+Parameter 1: Test/training data v, to be fed into the tree

+Parameter 2: Forest size T

+- Parameter 3: Individual tree depth D - Parameter 4: The randomness parameter $\Pi$ that controls the parameters that optimize each split node in a tree - Parameter 5: The data selection criteria $\theta$ , that determines how each weak learner is built

 Decisions on how to set up these parameters will of course depend on the trade offs between accuracy and efficiency.
 Some of the literature on random forests show that accuracy increases with forest size [14],[43],[51], and some work points out that as the depth of a tree increases, over-fitting reduces the power of weak learners.
 Although using large amounts of training data may slow computation time, large training data can help inhibit problems such as over-fitting [44].
 Breiman's random forest algorithm has shown the importance of introducing and optimizing randomness in the ensemble when acheiveing correlation and generalization of the predictors.
-The randomness parameter, Π , will be discussed later to show the effect of randomness on tree correlation.
-In general the algorithm is quick, with complexity O(nm)where m is the tree depth and n are the amount of trees in the ensemble.
+The randomness on tree correlation.
+In general the algorithm is quick, with complexity O(nm) where m is the tree depth and n are the amount of trees in the ensemble.